ThatQuiz Test Library Take this test now

 C) The study of how the body absorbs, distributes, metabolizes, and eliminates drugs

-D) The study of the chemical structure of drugs
+D) The study of drug interactions

 • 87.
 Which of the following is a common "false positive" result in drug screening?

-A) A negative result when drugs are present
+B) A negative result when drugs are present

 C) An inconclusive result